glenw83/glenw83.github.io/_pages/surface-diffusion-experiments.md

             loading="lazy"
           />
           <figcaption>
-            Experimental in-situ HRTEM sequence, cropped to panels a&ndash;l from Wang et al. (2021), Fig. 2; <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>.
+            Experimental in-situ HRTEM sequence, cropped to panels a to l from Wang et al. (2021), Fig. 2; <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>.
           </figcaption>
         </figure>